 The above-italicized city-states have all been corroborated by archaeology as early centers of civilization in Mesopotamia.
 Babel, of course, corresponds to the historical Babylon.
 Erech is the historical Uruk (believed to be the origin of the territorial name Iraq).
 Accad is, of course, the above-mentioned city-state-cum-kingdom of Akkad.
 Asshur likewise corresponds to a city of the same name, and later the civilization of Assur—the Assyrians.
 Nineveh is the famous Assyrian capital city of the same name.
 And Calah is the Assyrian city of Kahlu.
 These later cities all link specifically to Asshur, a descendant of the fair-skinned Shem (from which we get the term “Semite”).

-But at the root of these biblical civilizations was Nimrod’s first civilizations, in and around the land of Shinar/Sumer—which initially included Akkad.
+But at the root of these biblical civilizations was Nimrod’s first civilization, in and around the land of Shinar/Sumer—which initially controlled Akkad.
 Nimrod was a descendant of Ham, identified as the father of the black race.
-The name of Ham’s son (and Nimrod’s father), Cush, means “black” (“Cushite” was the ancient and biblical name for the Ethiopians).
-Is it any wonder, then, that these Sumerians called themselves the “Black-Headed Ones”?
+The name of Ham’s son (and Nimrod’s father), Cush, means “black” (and “Cushite” is the ancient and biblical name for Africans south of Egypt).
+Is it just coincidence that these Sumerians called themselves the “Black-Headed Ones”?
 Could it be a link to the original founder of these city-states?